spidim/ConfigurationLoader/README.md

 and exits with an exception.

 1. The FSM used to parse all possible combinations of the input file, needed 13 states.
-A figure would be very handy here, but I have only one in a paper written with pencil.
-An ASCII version of the figure in this README was envisioned, but no time was found.
+You can find the graph in the article ...

 # How to compile
 The solution is provided as a Maven project.
 It requires Java 1.8+ and it has